 There are slim daytime LED running lights positioned above the main headlights – a design similar to that of the Juke.
 The rear of the Kona features wraparound cladding that houses the indicator and reversing lights, slim LED rear lights and a spoiler with an integrated LED brake light.

-There are large plastic areas - which Hyundai says are styled on 'protective armour' - that extend over the wheel arches to hint at the Kona’s off-roading capabilities; 16in wheels are standard, with 17in and 18in alloys available as options.
-Roof racks are also available as an exterior option.
+There are large plastic areas - which Hyundai says are styled on "protective armour" - that extend over the wheel arches to hint at the Kona’s off-roading capabilities; 16in wheels are standard, with 17in and 18in alloys available as options.
+Roof racks are available as an exterior option.

-There will be 10 colour options, with a two-tone roof adding more customisation.
+There are 10 colour options, with a two-tone roof adding more customisation.